SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

    -> struct Point {
          var x = 0.0, y = 0.0
       }

+The ``Rect`` structure below can be initialized in one of three ways – by using its default zero-initialized ``origin`` and ``size`` property values;
+by providing a specific origin point and size;
+or by providing a specific center point and size:

+.. testcode:: valueDelegation

    -> struct Rect {
          var origin = Point()
          var size = Size()